leonardr/olipy/README.md

  http://www.minorplanetcenter.net/iau/lists/NumberedMPs.html
  http://ssd.jpl.nasa.gov/sbdb.cgi

-This overrides the Corpora Project's list of the names of the first 1000 minor planets.
+This is more complete than the Corpora Project's `minor_planets`, which only lists the names of the first 1000 minor planets.

 ### `corpora.words.adjectives`